Wide Attention Is The Way Forward For Transformers?: Experimental Task Details

 \section{Experimental Task Details}

 In all tasks we tested on, we used an Adam optimiser with linear warmup and square root decay.
-We used a base learning rate of 0.05, $\beta_1=0.9$, and $\beta_2=0.98$.
-We used a batch size of 32 for every task.
+We used a base learning rate of 0.05, $\beta_1=0.9$, and $\beta_2=0.98$ and a batch size of 32 for every task.
+Attention kernel and MLP weights were initialised via uniform xavier.
+Biases, input embeddings, and positional embeddings were initialised via Gaussian distributions with variances of $10^{-6}$, $1$, and $0.02$ respectively.
 All attention mechanisms, except Sinkhorn, used the [CLS] token for classification.
 Sinkhorn used mean classifier pooling.
 Task specific hyperparameters are given in \cref{table:hyperparams}.
 In all Transformer models the feed-forward network (FFN) has a single hidden dimension.
 Before testing we take the model which had the best validation accuracy during training, the long train times are to ensure convergence.